Only fools depend on educational content to grow their audience.

 - Use music and video to spice things up.
 After traveling the world, Alex Chacon could’ve just posted up a whole bunch of photos like most people do, but instead, he created videos in dozens of exotic locations, stitched them together into a cool video, and overlaid music from the brilliant Tim McMorris.
 The result: 8 million views and counting.

 - Target a specific emotion for your post.
-When I was serving as editor of the KISSmetrics blog, I decided to write a post deliberately targeting the anger many people in social media feel toward marketers.
+When I was serving as editor of the KISSmetrics blog, I decided to write a blog post deliberately targeting the anger many people in social media feel toward marketers.
 The result was an extremely popular post titled An Open Letter to Marketers Who Abuse Social Media for Selfish Gain.

 And not just any data.
 Unique data.